 Conference Questions

-After more than a decade in Manhattan, Boot Camp is moving to a creative home that reflects both our values and yours—a place rooted in our industry and focused on accessibility, community, and imagination.
+• After years in Manhattan, Boot Camp found a creative home in Brooklyn that reflects both our values and yours—it’s a place rooted in our industry and focused on accessibility, community, and imagination.
 We’ve loved our time in Manhattan, but like many arts organizations, we’re rethinking how and where we show up.
 And this year, showing up means showing up for affordability, creativity, and connection.

-That’s why, in 2025, we're gathering in Brooklyn’s BRIC Arts Media—a vibrant space where artists, storytellers, and changemakers work every day to shape the future of our field.
+That’s why, in 2026, we're gathering again in Brooklyn’s BRIC Arts Media—a vibrant space where artists, storytellers, and changemakers work every day to shape the future of our field.

 Hosting at BRIC also allows us to: